|Q||How do I get a survey of my property?|

 |Q||Where should I put my fence?|

-Harnett County does not regulate where you put up a fence; however we recommend that you put it one (1) foot from the property line.
+Harnett County does not regulate fencing on single-family residential properties; however we recommend that you put it one (1) foot from the property line.

 If you build a fence on the property line, it becomes shared property between you and your neighbor(s).
 Also, unless you have recently had your property surveyed, your estimate of the location of the property line may be off by a few inches.
 Building a fence (1) foot from the property line will help to prevent you from running into issues in the future with these types of situations.